-Dan has over fifteen years experience in music and sound and now works freelance as a sound designer and composer.
+Dan has over fifteen years of experience in music and sound and now works freelance as a sound designer and composer.

 From bass player and backing singer in a local alternative rock band in the late 1990s, Dan went on to front the Hitchin ska-core septet, Weightloss.
 The band toured and released music DIY for almost a decade, releasing the album Our Thoughts Are Just Noise in 2007 after signing with London-based Spiky Black Cat.